secoats/oats_notes/network_recon/http.md

 wfuzz -Z -c -w <wordlist_no_extensions> -w <wordlist_extensions> --hw 42 http://10.10.10.13/FUZZFUZ2Z
 ```

 See the wordlist cheatsheet for wordlists.
+The following examples are pre-installed on kali or from [seclists](https://github.com/danielmiessler/SecLists).

 Directory Wordlist Examples: